Amateur Photographer verdict

 Joining the main sensor is an ultrawide, also with a 50MP sensor.
 The equivalent focal length is 13mm, with an f/2 aperture.
 The 180MP 2.5x (68mm equivalent) periscope camera has an f/2.6 lens and is also equipped with OIS (optical image stabilisation).

-Rounding out the photography specs is the ability to shoot at 4K up to 60fps, plus a 50MP f/2.0 selfie camera which has AF and can also shoot video at 4K too.
+Topping off the photography specs is the ability to shoot at 4K up to 60fps, plus a 50MP f/2.0 selfie camera which has AF and can also shoot video at 4K.

-Other interesting specifications include a 6.8-inch OLED screen, with FHD+ resolution (2800 x 1280 pixels), which has a maximum brightness of 5000 nits – making it one of the brightest on the market.
+Other interesting specifications include a 6.8-inch OLED screen, with FHD+ resolution (2800 x 1280 pixels), which has a maximum brightness of 5000 nits – one of the brightest on the market.

 The phone is only available in one memory size – 512GB.
-That should be more than enough for most folks, and is significantly more than the lowest available from other flagships (which usually either start at 128GB or 256GB) so you shouldn’t feel short changed.
+That should be more than enough for most, and is significantly more than the lowest available from other flagships (which usually either start at 128GB or 256GB) so you shouldn’t feel short changed.

 The Honor Magic 6 Pro in black.
 Image: Amy Davies

 A 5,6000 mAh battery is an improvement over its predecessor – and much larger than most others.
 This should translate into better battery performance.
-One thing to note however though is that while the Honor Magic 6 Pro is capable of both “fast” charging and wireless charging, there is no longer a fast charger supplied in the box – something which came with the Magic 5 Pro.
-That means if you don’t already have one you’ll need to pay extra to take advantage of that specific feature.
+One thing to note, though, is that while the Honor Magic 6 Pro is capable of both “fast” charging and wireless charging, there is no longer a fast charger supplied in the box – something which did come with the Magic 5 Pro.
+If you don’t already have one, then you’ll need to pay extra for that specific feature.
 It will charge at regular speeds with regular USB-C charging cables and chargers.

 The design of the Magic 6 Pro will be familiar to anyone who has handled the Magic 5 Pro.
 With its 6.8-inch screen, it’s on the large side, being the same as the Samsung Galaxy S24 Ultra and a little bigger than the 6.7” iPhone 15 Pro Max

 Some favour large smartphones, while others prefer smaller ones.
-If you’re in the former camp, you’re in luck here and there’s no denying that it’s great for looking at photos and videos.
-The screen is also super bright, with a maximum 5000 nits brightness – significantly brighter than its predecessor, and most other smartphones on the market.
+Larger phone lovers are in luck here, and there’s no denying that it’s great for looking at photos and videos.
+The screen is also super bright, with a maximum 5000 nits brightness – significantly brighter than its predecessor, and most smartphones on the market.

 The Honor Magic 6 Pro has one of the brightest screens on the market.
 Image: Amy Davies

-Like the Magic 5 Pro, the display is a “quad-curved floating screen” – essentially almost all of the front of the screen is taken up by the display with just a small cutout for the selfie camera – this is now in the middle of the top of the screen, rather than to the side though.
+Like the Magic 5 Pro, the display is a “quad-curved floating screen” – essentially almost all of the front of the screen is taken up by the display with just a small cut-out for the selfie camera – this is now in the middle of the top of the screen, rather than to the side.

 Otherwise, the phone has an aesthetically pleasing design, with nicely curved edges and a sleek finish.
 The camera cut out on the back of the phone isn’t exactly subtle – but it’s quite striking and suggests that it means serious business for photography.
 We’ve been using the “Black” colour way, which is smart and has a nice sheen.
 The Epi Green appears to have an attractive texture which is a bit more exciting, depending on your preferences.